fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 - **JetBrains WebStorm**

-  You can load the project repository as it is in WebStorm, however, several plugins are recommended to be installed, in order to make your developer experience smoother.
+  You can load the project repository as it is in WebStorm, however, several plugins are recommended to be installed, to make your developer experience smoother.

   To set up the recommended plugins, first open the cloned project repository in WebStorm.
-A pop-up in the bottom-right corner stating that "Required plugins have not been loaded" should appear (if you miss it, you can still view it from the "Notifications" pane in the top right corner).
-Select `Install requried plugins` and then, in the new windows that is opened, click `OK`.
-You may be prompted to accept the plugins terms of service.
+A pop-up in the bottom-right corner stating that "Required plugins have not been loaded" should appear (if you miss it, you can still view it from the "Notifications" pane in the top-right corner).
+Select `Install required plugins` and then, in the new window that is opened, click `OK`.
+You may be prompted to accept the plugins' terms of service.
 Afterward, you should be all set!

 https://github.com/fss-fmi/sugaming/assets/26301867/8d65307a-22f4-475c-9506-1a10ac317e98

   If you wish to run any of the project targets (for ex. serving the `sugaming-api` application) you can do so from the Nx Console, located on the left pane of WebStorm.
-From there find the project target that you wish to run and double click it.
+From there find the project target that you wish to run and double-click it.

   After the first run, the target will be added to your "Run / Debug Configurations" list (in the top pane).
 This means that in the future, you can start/stop/debug it without going to the Nx Console.

 https://github.com/fss-fmi/sugaming/assets/26301867/00b10ba7-e630-422d-9c06-baa7ff5a966e

 > [!NOTE]
-> The instructions listed are applicable to WebStorm and other JetBrains IDEs
+> The instructions listed are applicable to WebStorm and other JetBrains IDEs.

 - **Visual Studio Code**

-  To set up the recommended plugins, first open the cloned project repository in Visual Studio Code and when a pop-up in the bottom-right corner suggesting the installation of recommended plugins, click on `Install`.
-After the installation completes, you should be ready to go!
+  To set up the recommended plugins, first open the cloned project repository in Visual Studio Code and when a pop-up in the bottom-right corner suggests the installation of recommended plugins, click on `Install`.
+After the installation is completed, you should be ready to go!

 https://github.com/fss-fmi/sugaming/assets/26301867/24bc8c06-61d5-4738-bf88-e1bbeb527f0d